do-community/cloud_haiku/README.md

 ---
 ```

-Keep the layout as `haiku`.
+Keep the layout as-> `haiku`.
 Next to the `title:` put the title of your haiku.
 Next to the `author:` put your name (this can be just your first name or a pseudonym if you would like).

 Under this heading, you'll put your haiku.